RifeLab/Field-Book-Sandbox/docs/fields.md

 To import a field using BrAPI, first make sure BrAPI is enabled and configured in the <a href="settings-brapi.md"><img style="vertical-align: middle;" src="_static/icons/settings/main/server-network.png" width="20px"></a> [Brapi settings](settings-brapi.md)

-Then the BrAPI Display Name of the server you connected to will show up in the add field options.
-Select it, and Field Book will import a list of possible fields (known as
+Then the BrAPI Display Name of the server you connected to will show up as one of the choices in the add field options.
+Check out the <a href="brapi.md"></a> [BrAPI](brapi.md) section of the documentation for details of the import process, as well as trait import, sync, and data export.
-`studies` in the BrAPI standard) from the server.

-Available fields can be filtered by program and trial using the menu options in the top toolbar.
-The list can be filtered by **Observation Level** using the dropdown below the server URL.

-If the returned list of fields contains more than a single page, the **Next** button will advance to the next page.
-Once a field has been selected, the field structure can be previewed by pressing the **Preview Field** button

-Previewed fields are imported by pressing the **Save** button.

 !> Any field can be exported locally, but only fields that have been imported via BrAPI are able to export data via BrAPI.
 And only if that data is also collected using BrAPI-imported traits.